Home » Barcelona » 21 unusual and cool things to do in Barcelona

 👌🏼 Our tip

-After eating, head to the lookout located in the Plaça de Carlos Ibáñez, where you’ll have impressive views over the city.
+After eating, head to the lookout in the Plaça de Carlos Ibáñez, where you’ll have impressive views over the city.
 From there, you can spot the Sagrada Família, the cathedral, and the Agbar tower, amongst other famous buildings.
-You’ll also have beautiful views of the Mediterranean sea and the mountains surrounding Barcelona.
+You’ll also have beautiful views of the Mediterranean Sea and the mountains surrounding Barcelona.

 People having a picnic in one of Montjuïc's parks